logstash-plugins/logstash-filter-aggregate/README.md

 If not defined, aggregate maps will not be stored at logstash stop and will be lost.
 Must be defined in only one aggregate filter (as aggregate maps are global).
 Example value : `"/path/to/.aggregate_maps"`

+- **push_previous_map_as_event:**
+When this option is enabled, each time aggregate plugin detects a new task id, it pushes previous aggregate map as a new logstash event, and then creates a new empty map for the next task.
+_WARNING:_ this option works fine only if tasks come one after the other.
+It means : all task1 events, then all task2 events, etc...
+Default value: `false`

 ## Changelog